 - Set Number of Audio Favorites: Touch to select how many favorites pages can be viewed from the audio application.
 The Auto setting will automatically adjust this number based on the number of favorites you have saved.
-Touch Auto, 5, 10, 15, 20, 25, 30, 35, or 40. - RDS: This allows the Radio Data System (RDS) to be turned on or off.
+Touch Auto, 5, 10, 15, 20, 25, 30, 35, or 40. - RDS: If equipped, this allows the Radio Data System (RDS) to be turned on or off.
+Touch the controls on the infotainment display to disable or enable.